scramjetorg/transform-hub/README.md

 ## More samples :books:

-To check out more of our ready-to-go samples, please go to our [Quick Start repo](https://github.com/scramjetorg/scramjet-cloud-docs#scramjet-transform-hub---quick-start-introduction) on GitHub, [samples directory](https://github.com/scramjetorg/scramjet-cloud-docs/tree/main/samples).
+To check out more of our ready-to-go samples, please go to our [Samples repo](https://github.com/scramjetorg/platform-samples) on GitHub, or to our [Samples Hub](https://docs.scramjet.org/platform/samples).

 ## Configure your own sample :pencil:

 We have also prepared a template for you to use.
-You can use it as a base for your own samples 👉 [sample template](https://github.com/scramjetorg/scramjet-cloud-docs/tree/main/templates).
+You can use it as a base for your own samples 👉 [sample template](https://github.com/scramjetorg/platform-docs/tree/main/templates).
 For this moment we support two variants of template in two programming languages:

 - JavaScript (Node.js) 👉 [template](https://github.com/scramjetorg/platform-docs/tree/main/templates/template-js)
 - TypeScript (ts-node) 👉 [template](https://github.com/scramjetorg/platform-docs/tree/main/templates/template-ts)